 Kosta Peric is a visionary technologist and thought leader, that has been working in the fusion between technology, finance and innovation.
-One of the top fintech worldwide personalities, he is Deputy Director, Financial Services for the Poor, at the Bill & Melinda Gates Foundation, where he leads the team that focuses on finance inclusion and digital payments.
+One of the top fintech worldwide personalities, he is Deputy Director, Financial Services for the Poor, at the Bill & Melinda Gates Foundation, where he leads the team that focuses on financial inclusion and digital payments.
 From governance through business models to technology, from ideas through architecture to development, he oversees the strategy and grants to deliver secure, reliable and affordable financial inclusion and digital payment solutions.

 Kosta Peric leads the organization’s efforts to build what he calls a digital financial system that, if successful, would include everyone to financial services.
 Financial inclusion means creating channels of financial support during times when people need it the most.